e3nn/e3nn-jax/README.md

 :construction: :construction: :construction:
 Disclamier: This is a work in progress.
 No part of the library can be considered stable.

+## What is different from the pytorch version?

+- no more `shared_weights` and `internal_weights` in `TensorProduct`.
+Extensive use of `jax.vmap` instead (see example below)
+- support of python list of `jnp.array` for the data.
+This allows to avoid unnecessary `jnp.concatenante` followed by indexing to reverse the concatenation
+- support of `None` in the list of `jnp.array` to avoid unnecessary computation with zeros

 ## Example

 Example with the `Irreps` class.